A festive roasted fennel and orange salad recipe that’s perfect for the holidays. Jump to recipe.

 This recipe began on a cold, rainy morning.
 A scratchy old records and black coffee kind of day.
-As the rain fell, things inside were cozy and fragrant with the scent of roasting citrus.
+As the rain fell, things inside were cozy and fragrant with the scent of roasting satsuma oranges.
 The rich jewel tones on the plate vibrated against gray skies and the golds and russets of the water-soaked landscape.

 No matter the weather, this is a happy salad.
 Sliced fennel turns supple and tender in the oven, just as you’d expect.
 The satsuma mandarin segments, though, transform entirely.
 The peel and pith get crunchy, their faintly bitter tang matures to something far more complex.
 Meanwhile the citrus flesh caramelizes, becoming all sweet and smoky.
 For contrast, I tossed the roasted satsumas with fresh ones and a handful of pomegranate arils.
 Finally, everything is drizzled with a simple vinaigrette made with satsuma orange juice, sherry vinegar, and olive oil.
 (If you have a really nice olive oil hiding in the cupboard, this is the time to break it out.)

 I like this salad best just out of the oven, but it can easily be prepped ahead and roasted in the minutes right before dinner.
 If you can’t find satsuma oranges, sub in a flavorful variety with a thin peel like tangerines or clementines.
 Since you’ll be eating the peel and all, it’s also a good idea to opt for organic.

 Lastly, I have good news – after years and years, I finally have a comprehensive visual recipe index!
 Check it out and let me know what you think.
 If there’s something you’d like to see there, let me know!